What is the small business health care tax credit?

 - Mail the completed application to the address on the form.

-- The IRS instructions can be found https://www.irs.gov/uac/small-business-health-care-tax-credit-questions-... (url is case sensitive) or click here
+- The IRS instructions can be found at: https://www.irs.gov/uac/small-business-health-care-tax-credit-questions-... (url is case sensitive) or click here

-How much of a tax credit will I qualify for?
+How much of a tax credit will I get?

-There are Vermont Health Connect certified insurance brokers throughout the State who can provide in-person or virtual assistance and may charge a fee for small business enrollment in plans certified by Vermont Health Connect.
-If you'd like to contact a Vermont Health Connect certified insurance broker, please email firstname.lastname@example.org to be provided with a referral.
+There are Vermont Health Connect certified insurance brokers throughout the State who can help you in-person or by phone.
+They may charge a fee for small business enrollment in plans certified by Vermont Health Connect.
+For certified insurance broker contact information, email email@example.com.